AlexisDrain/Less-Addictive-YouTube/_Promo_Builds_DontZip/ChromeTest/README.md

 ## Changelog

+(6-8-2024) v1.46:

+- New feature: Added option to show/hide videos on the subscription page.
+- Extension now works for the possible future YouTube design.

 (1-10-2024) v1.45:

 - New feature: Added option to show/hide videos on the front page.

 (12-18-2023) v1.44: